Best VPN for Streaming in 2026: 10 Tools Ranked and Compared

 10. StrongVPN — Best Simple Setup VPN for Streaming Beginners

-StrongVPN is the "just make it work" option for people who don't want to think too hard about VPN settings.
-The app is clean, setup takes under 2 minutes, and it supports 12 simultaneous connections — which is actually more than NordVPN's standard tier.
-It's owned by Ziff Davis (same parent company as IPVanish), and the infrastructure is solid if unspectacular.
+StrongVPN is the "just make it work" option for people who don't want to wrestle with VPN settings.
+Clean app, setup takes literally 2 minutes, and it supports 12 simultaneous connections — actually more than NordVPN's standard tier.
+Owned by Ziff Davis (same parent as IPVanish), the infrastructure is solid if unremarkable.

-Streaming performance is functional — Netflix US works consistently, Disney+ and Amazon Prime Video work on most servers — but it won't match NordVPN or CyberGhost for international library access.
-StrongVPN's value proposition is pure simplicity and the 12-device connection limit.
-If someone in your family just needs something that works without a tutorial, this is the one.
+Streaming performance is reliable — Netflix US works consistently, Disney+ and Amazon Prime Video work on most servers — but it won't match NordVPN or CyberGhost for international library access.
+The main selling point is pure simplicity and that 12-device connection limit.
+If someone in your family just needs something that works without a tutorial, this is it.

 Key Features: